 The Council on Foreign Relations (CFR) is an independent, nonpartisan membership organization, think tank and publisher dedicated to being a resource on foreign relations.
 The organization helps people better understand the world and the foreign policy choices facing the United States and other countries.

-Code and Theory partnered with CFR to re-platform its flagship digital property, CFR.org, with the goal of modernizing its look and feel while maintaining its heritage, authority, and prestige, all while creating a refreshing user experience that captivates users ranging from expert to novice and supports the organization's mission to expand and inform foreign policy conversation in the United States.
+Code and Theory partnered with CFR to re-platform its flagship digital property, CFR.org, with the goal of modernizing its look and feel while maintaining its heritage, authority and prestige.
+This included creating a refreshed user experience that captivates users ranging from expert to novice and supports the organization's mission to expand and inform foreign policy conversation in the United States.

 A Siloed Experience Lacking Flexibility

-While CFR's original website offered incredibly rich content, from editorial pieces to long-form think tank reports, the site's organization made it hard to access CRF's rich content.
-Code and Theory was challenged with creating a cohesive site experience that was clear for users and also streamlined for internal teams.
+While CFR's original website offered incredibly rich content ranging from editorial pieces to long-form think tank reports, the site's organization made it hard to access.
+Code and Theory was challenged with creating a cohesive site experience that would be clear for users and streamlined for internal teams.

 The site's static template-based system needed to be shifted to a more flexible, modular approach so that a wide variety of content creators could build out what they needed without using totally separate design systems.

 Understanding the Wide Variety of Audiences

 CFR offers a unique mix of analysis, background information, context, policy recommendations and deep-dive policy study across a tremendous range of issues.
 It is a trusted resource for journalists, government officials, educators and students, civic and religious leaders, business executives and CFR members.

 This wide variety of audiences means users with only a basic understanding of a foreign policy issue may come to the site looking for more background and context.
 Other visitors might be looking for expert commentary and recommendations while crafting actual foreign policy.

 This spectrum of familiarity with the material challenged Code and Theory to develop innovative ways to help users find the right content based on their level of understanding.